 Bundle up all your files, and don't forget a good readme, and hand in the work as lab7.
-This "week" is split by spring break, so the work will be due Wednesday the 15th at 4pm.
+I will want you to hand in the work-in-progress on Wednesday the 13th at 4pm; the final version will be due on Monday the 18th at 4pm.